Simplified TinyBERT: Knowledge Distillation for Document Retrieval: Experiments

 \textbf{Simplified TinyBERT can be trained faster.} As described in Section~\ref{sec:background}, the training of TinyBERT is decomposed into two stages, and the second stage further includes two steps.
-In our simplified TinyBERT, as described in Section~\ref{sec:modified_tinybert}, we merge the two steps in the second stage of TinyBERT.
-The training time of the second stage in the original TinyBERT and our simplified TinyBERT has been summarised in Table~\ref{tab:train_time}, where the proposed one-step simplification could save around 42-52\% training time.
-This is important when training on extremely large dataset.
+In our Simplified TinyBERT, as described in Section~\ref{sec:modified_tinybert}, we merge the two steps in the second stage.
+The training time of the second stage in the original TinyBERT and our Simplified TinyBERT is summarized in Table~\ref{tab:train_time}, where the proposed one-step simplification could save around 42-52\% training time.
+This is important when training on large datasets, like MS MARCO dataset used in this work.